MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 ## Manage Compute Nodes

-Whenever a web node is started, it looks in the database and configuration file for the list of URIs for all known compute nodes with which the web node might work.
-You can add to and manage this list of compute nodes using the Administration Utility.
-You can update this list of URIs from any web node and then all other web nodes will automatically know of the updated list the next time the web node is restarted.
+Whenever a web node is started, it looks for the list of compute node URIs to which it can send requests.

+In 9.2, you can add to and manage this list of compute nodes using the Administration Utility so that the information is shared across all web nodes.
+Once you update the compute node URIs from one web node, then all other web nodes get the updated list automatically.

-This utility option was introduced with Machine Learning Server 9.2.1 to facilitate the declaration and management of these URIs.
-Previous releases manage URIs in appsettings.json only.
+In 9.1, this list is managed manually and individually for each web node in the appsettings.json file.
+The utility cannot be used for this purpose in that release.

 >[!Important]
 >1.
-If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to declare compute nodes.
+If the ['owner' role is defined](configure-roles.md), then the administrator must belong to the 'Owner' role in order to manage compute nodes.
 >
 >2.
-If you declared URIs in R Server and have upgraded to 9.2.1, the URIs in appsettings.json are still read at startup and stored into the database.
-You can remove them from the appsettings.json of each web node and manage them in one place with this feature now.
+If you declared URIs in R Server and have upgraded to 9.2.1, the URIs are copied from the old appsettings.json to the database so they can be shared across all web nodes.
+If you remove a URI with the utility, it will be deleted from the appsettings.json file as well for consistency.

-**To declare compute nodes:**
+**To declare or manage compute nodes:**

 1. Log in to the machine on which one of your web nodes is installed.